 Amateur Photographer verdict

-Has a good set of well positioned control buttons making it quick and easy to change settings.
+A good set of well positioned control buttons make it quick and easy to change settings.
 Images have a very good dynamic range and hold up rather well at higher ISO sensitivities.

 Pros